sqs/rhino/README.md

 		constraint(:title_required) { |page| page.title and !page.title.empty? }
 	end

-is mapped to the following HBase table as described by the [HBase Query Language](http://wiki.apache.org/lucene-hadoop/HBase/HBaseShell)
+is mapped to the following in the HBase shell language:

-	CREATE TABLE pages(title:, contents:, links:, meta:, images:);

-or as described by the HBase shell language:

 	create 'pages', 'title', 'contents', 'links', 'meta', 'images'